leventdem/localForageBenchmark/README.md

   return Promise.all(promiseArr)
   ```

-  In both cases, the encryption adds a layer in betwwen the reception and the storing of data.
 ### Read test

 The read operation relies on the iterate function of localforage.
-We generate an array of objects containg the key with the associated meta object :
+The purpose is to retrieve all the timeStamp with the corresponding key name.
+This is represented by  an array of objects containg the key with the associated meta object :
 ```language-json
 [
    { key : { lastModification : timeStamp1} }